jtleek/rpackages/README.md

 intend.
 Some of these will be happy things (software you wrote for microarrays being used in sequencing).
 Sometimes they will be unhappy - people using it completely out of context and getting wonky answers.

-You should do some minimal checking of arguments and have your functions "fail gracefully".
-But a major component of dummy proofing is writing thorough documentation and vignettes (see the above sections).
-The major way we will focus on dummy proofing is through documentation - and when you see weird cases, add them to the documents.
+A major component of dummy proofing is writing thorough documentation and vignettes (see the above sections).
+When you see weird cases (reported from users or cases you find yourself) add them to the documents.
+There is one additional important component of dummy proofing we will use: input dummy proofing (related to unit testing).

+### Input dummy-proofing

+Most of the time, if you input non-matching arguments or arguments of the wrong class into R functions a cryptic error will result.
+This will cause you headaches when maintaining your software.
+So you should add some commands with the `stop` function at the beginning of each function that throw errors if the arguments don't have the correct class or would result in silly output (like the zero variance gene test in the unit testing example above).

 Releasing to [Bioconductor](http://www.bioconductor.org/)